guptadeepak8/rockpapersiccor/docs/exapmle/example.md

-# My Documentation
+# Heading

-Although she was running lately for the meeting, the manager quick ate a sandwich, checked her emails, and then rushed out the door.
+This is an paragraph with some weasel words.
+It's really important to use good writing.
+There is a lot of cliches in this text.
+The manager quickly ate a sandwich, checked her emails, and then rushed out the door.
 The sandwich was delicious, but her mind was on the upcoming presentation.
 It's importance that she arrives on time, and makes a strong impression.
-However, her thoughtes were scattered, and the stress of the situation caused her to feel unease.
-The manager's desk, cluttered with papers and unanswered messages, were a reflection of her busy schedule.
-Despite the chaos, she tries to maintain a calm exterior.
-If only she had more time to prepares, maybe the presentation would go smoother.
-Nevertheless, she took a deep breath and headed towards the conference roomess.
+However, her thoughts were scattered, and the stress of the situation caused her to feel unease.

+## Another Section

+This sentence contains a lexical illusion.
+It's it interesting?